luiscruz/course_sustainableSE/2025/p1_measuring_software/g20_GTAV.md

 A branch of existing software systems that is constantly growing is the gaming industry, with about 2.6 billion global gamers and gaming titles available on almost every digital device, making video games one of the most popular and enduring hobbies worldwide [(Topic: Video Gaming Worldwide, 2024)](https://www.statista.com/topics/1680/gaming/#topicOverview).
 To satisfy this massive player base, companies strive to develop games with greater realism, improved physics engines, and enhanced graphics, all of which require more computational power.
 This is evident in the gaming industry, where new games demand increasingly advanced GPUs as minimum requirements.
-Despite this vast player base, the gaming industry has not been as proactive in addressing environmental sustainability compared to other computing technology sectors [(Pérez et al., 2024)](https://arxiv.org/abs/2402.06346).
+Despite this vast player base, the gaming industry has not been as proactive in addressing environmental sustainability as other computing technology sectors [(Pérez et al., 2024)](https://arxiv.org/abs/2402.06346).

-To examine whether higher graphics settings lead to increased energy consumption, we decided to measure the difference in energy usage within a single game at different graphic settings.
+As a result of the ever-growing impact of the gaming industry on the environment we decided to investigate the difference in energy consumption for high graphic settings in games in comparison to low graphic settings.
+To achieve this goal we decided to measure the difference in energy usage within a single game at different graphic settings.
 For this study, we selected *GTA V*, which still has 30 million active monthly players 12 years after its release [(Xoob & Xoob, 2024)](https://activeplayer.io/grand-theft-auto-v/).
+This game was not only selected for its relevance, but also because it is playable over a wide array of graphic settings, supporting both modern powerful GPU's and lower-tier older GPU's.

 To ensure the reproducibility of the experiment, we used the game's built-in benchmark test across multiple computers.
 Our results show that...............